pR0Ps/stravaweblib/README.md

 from stravaweblib import WebClient from datetime import datetime

-# Log in (requires actual email/password for the site)
+# Log in (requires API token and email/password for the site)
 client = WebClient(access_token=OAUTH_TOKEN, email=EMAIL, password=PASSWORD)

 # Get a list of bike the current user owns